iainquayle/T10G2/README.md

 CalcNet
 Currently CalcNet is composed of TextNet and CalculatorGUI which are going to be connected to each other and the work-in-progress image processing.

+The machine learning is still not hooked up to the calculator and drawingpad however this will be implemented soon.

 The following are insturctions on how to run the calculator and how train the neural network and run the image processing: